Things to do in the Adelaide Hills

 But you wouldn’t know that from looking at them today, because they’ve evolved into a beautiful ecosystem that’s become popular with native birds including the Yellow Tail Black Cockatoo.

-There’a a trail that will take you through the Laratinga Wetlands and, as worth a being a nice scenic spot, they tell a really interesting story about managing the environment.
+There’s a trail that will take you through the Laratinga Wetlands and, as worth being a nice scenic spot, they tell a really interesting story about managing the environment.

 Wildlife parks